myCSprojects/WebApp-Nodejs-jQuery-Heroku/README.md

 # CSE 5335 Project 1 ‐ Spring 2016

+Web app to fetch data from MongoDB and display on client side.

 This is a web application developed by using below technologies.

 - Node.js - server side framework